 When doing a "Plug and Play" installation, the jumper shunts should be placed so that they are hanging from single jumper pins rather than on pairs of pins.
-Move your jumper shunts so they are hanging as in the following diagram.
+Your modem's jumper shunts should already be in this Plug and Play configuration.
+If they are not, move them so they are hanging as in the diagram on the next page.

-NOTE: If you need to move the jumper shunts, grasp them with a tweezers or a needle-nosed pliers.
-DO NOT grasp too firmly, however, or you may crush the jumper shunts.
-If a jumper shunt seems stuck, try gently rocking it back and forth as you lift.
+NOTE: If you need to move the shunts, grasp them with a tweezers or a needle-nosed pliers.
+DO NOT grasp too firmly, however, or you may crush the shunts.
+If a shunt seems stuck, try gently rocking it back and forth as you lift.